 Buy Fast Growing Acorus Americanus- (Sweet Flag grass) is found around lakes, ponds, marshes, rivers, streams, and the edges of other wetland and boggy areas.

 This species is often confused with Acorus calamus as they are very similar in appearance.
-In fact, its prior classification was Acorus calamus americanus.
-The primary difference between these species is that Acorus americanus has two-six prominent veins along the length of each of its leaves where the calamus species has only a single prominent thread on each of its leaves.
-Acorus Americanus- Sweet Flag has a distinguishing characteristic is that the americanus species has a fertile diploid that produces fruit with two-three viable seeds.
-Buy Online Acorus Americanus- Sweet Flag.
+Its prior classification was Acorus calamus americanus.
+The primary difference between these species is that Acorus americanus has two-six prominent veins along the length of each of its leaves where the calamus species has only a single notable thread on each of its leaves.
+Acorus americanus- Sweet Flag has a distinguishing characteristic that the americanus species has a fertile diploid that produces fruit with two-three viable seeds.

 Acorus americanus- Sweet Flag thrives in a variety of soil types but prefers soils with a pH of 5.6 to 7.2.
 At full maturity, Acorus americanus reaches approximately two-four feet tall and 24 inches wide.
 They spread at a moderate rate as the rhizomes form a dense mat along shorelines and banks.
 This trait makes them great for retaining wetland borders.
 They thrive in USDA growing zones 3-6 and require full sun exposure.
 When planting this species, allow for 12-18 inches of space between each plant.

 Native Americans are said to have used the rhizomes of this grass for medicinal purposes.